-Upon the initial satisfaction of the conditions to B. Riley's purchase obligation set forth in the Purchase Agreement, on September 14, 2022 (the "Commencement Date") the Company will have the right, but not the obligation, from time to time at the Company's sole discretion over the 24-month period from and after the

-Commencement, to direct B. Riley to purchase a specified amount of shares not to exceed the lesser of (i) 1,000,000 shares of Common Stock and (ii) 20% of the total aggregate number (or volume) of shares of Common Stock traded on The Nasdaq Capital Market ("Nasdaq") during the applicable period beginning at the official open (or "commencement") of the regular trading session on the applicable purchase date for such purchase and ending at such time that the total aggregate volume of shares of common stock traded on Nasdaq reaches the Purchase Share Volume Maximum (as defined herein) for such purchase (as applicable) (such period for each purchase, the "Purchase Valuation Period").
-"Purchase Share Volume Maximum" means, with respect to a purchase made pursuant to the Purchase Agreement, the number of shares of Common Stock equal to the quotient obtained by dividing the (i) total number of shares of Common Stock to be purchased by B. Riley in the relevant purchase (the "Purchase Share Amount"), by (ii) 0.20 (subject to certain adjustments).
+Upon the initial satisfaction of the conditions to B. Riley's purchase obligation set forth in the Purchase Agreement, on September 14, 2022 (the "Commencement Date") the Company will have the right, but not the obligation, from time to time at the Company's sole discretion over the 24-month period from and after the Commencement, to direct B. Riley to purchase a specified amount of shares not to exceed the lesser of (i) 1,000,000 shares of Common Stock and (ii) 20% of the total aggregate number (or volume) of shares of Common Stock traded on The Nasdaq Capital Market ("Nasdaq") during the applicable period beginning at the official open (or "commencement") of the regular trading session on the applicable purchase date for such purchase and ending at such time that the total aggregate volume of shares of common stock traded on Nasdaq reaches the Purchase Share Volume Maximum (as defined herein) for such purchase (as applicable) (such period for each purchase, the "Purchase Valuation Period").
+"Purchase Share Volume Maximum" means, with respect to a purchase made pursuant to the Purchase Agreement, the number of shares of Common Stock to be purchase of Common Stock to be purchase (the "Purchase Share Amount"), by (ii) 0.20 (subject to certain adjustments).
 The Company did not identify any feature that needs to be bifurcated and recorded as a derivative within the Purchase Agreement.